Kristina Wilson received a B.A. in 1993 and Ph.D. in 2001 from Yale University. She joined the Clark faculty in the fall of 2004.

-Wilson is currently completing a book on Modern design in the U.S. from the postwar decades titled Mid-Century Modernism and the American Body: Race, Gender, and the Politics of Power in Design.
-Her current research interests are focused on the role of race in design consumption and production, and the intersections of race and abstraction in mid-twentieth-century painting and sculpture.
-During the summer of 2019, she will be a George Gurney Senior Fellow at the Smithsonian American Art Museum in Washington, D.C.
+Her current research interests include the role of race in design consumption and production, and the intersections of race and abstraction in mid-twentieth-century painting and sculpture.
+During the summer of 2019, she was a George Gurney Senior Fellow at the Smithsonian American Art Museum in Washington, D.C., where she conducted research in the papers of several African American artists who were profiled in Ebony magazine in the 1950s.

 Wilson has written articles and reviews in a variety of publications, including The Art Bulletin, American Art, Journal of Design History, Archives of American Art Journal, Studies in the Decorative Arts, Winterthur Portfolio, and Journal of the Society of Architectural Historians.
 She has also contributed to numerous exhibition catalogues for institutions such as the Milwaukee Art Museum, the RISD Museum of Art, the National Building Museum, and the Yale University Art Gallery.